OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-09.md

 where

-> their worm does not perish,
+> their worm does not die,
-> and the fire is not put out.
+> and the fire is never put out.

 ## Mark 9:49